FRENCH OAK BARRELS

 Each tree is between 200 to 300 years old when it is selected and cut.
 After three to five years of air drying the oak is formed into a barrel by a master cooper.
 The barrel is toasted internally and sealed for shipment to us here in California.

-Our white wines spend up to one year in oak barrels while our red wines are aged anywhere from eighteen months to four years, all exclusively in French oak barrels using a variety of French cooperage to allow more infinite control over style and flavor of each individual wine.
+Our white wines spend up to one year in oak barrels while our red wines are aged anywhere from eighteen months to four years, exclusively in French oak barrels using different barrel regimes, i.e., percentage of new barrels -vs- one use -vs- neutral as well as a variety of French cooperage, all to ensure one barrel does not dominate the wine.
 During this process the progress of each wine is tested via lab panels, then each is tasted and racked as appropriate for the variety and its progress.

 In contrast, American barrels aren’t distinguished by forest; oak for barrels is grown in 18 different states, mostly in the Midwest and in the Appalachians, as well as Oregon.